biomurph/Mouse/README.md

 ### What Code To Use?

-Use Use Mouse-Test-Buttons-Eye-Wheel.ino which is the prototype for the one-library-to-rule-them-all.
+Install the MouseEye library and use Use Mouse-Test-Buttons-Eye-Wheel.ino which is the prototype for the one-library-to-rule-them-all.

 Use the example in the Mousey library to test the one-library-to-rule-them-all